SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 `Main.java` had a `initBreak()` method in `public void start(Stage primaryStage) throws Exception` section and initialized further in the code.
 I separated this into a different file called `PaddleInitializer().java`.

-**Purpose:** Refactoring the `initBall()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.
+**Purpose:** Refactoring the `initBreak()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.

 **Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.